akshith27hiremath/Bharosa-Club-Automation-Projects/SeleniumProject/README.md

 I used Version 99.0.4844.51 (Official Build) (64-bit) chrome driver. <br />

 ### Project Info
-For my internship at a FinTech company, they required an automated way to retrieve CAS (Consilidated Account Statement) data from an existing website, and asked me to learn Selenium and Ruby to fulfill the problem statement.<b> This code is now being used in the company's core code base to parse mutual funds to onboard over <b>1200</b> customers.
+For my internship at a FinTech company, they required an automated way to retrieve CAS (Consilidated Account Statement) data from an existing website, and asked me to learn Selenium and Ruby to fulfill the problem statement.<b> This code was used in the company's core code base to parse mutual funds to onboard over <b>1200</b> customers.